The Environments of Luminous Fast Blue Optical Transients: Evidence for a Compact Object and Wolf-Rayet Star Merger Origin: Comparison of LFBOT Hosts to Field Galaxies and Other Transient Hosts

-In Figure~\ref{fig:OH} we highlight the LFBOT $12+\log(\textrm{O}/\textrm{H})$ CDF (the median and 68\% interval are built from 10,000 realizations on the CDF).
-We determine that LFBOTs have a population median and 68\% interval $12+\log(\textrm{O}/\textrm{H}) = 8.71^{+0.17}_{-0.40}$.
-To contextualize these results, we compare them to a general field galaxy population from the Sloan Digital Sky Survey (SDSS) Data Release 7 \citep{tremonti2004, sdssdr7}, a population of SN II, Ibc, and Ibn hosts from \citet{qin2024}, LGRB hosts from \citet{wang2014}, and SLSN-I hosts from \citet{perley2016}.
-We show CDFs of each of these galaxy samples in Figure~\ref{fig:OH}, as well.
-Visually, it appears that LFBOT hosts are more metal-rich than SLSN-I and LGRB hosts, but more metal-poor than SN II and Ibc hosts and the general field galaxy populations.
-LFBOTs and SNe Ibn appear to have very similar $12+\log(\textrm{O}/\textrm{H})$ distributions.
-As we have done with stellar mass and sSFR, we determine if there are statistically significant differences in these distributions using AD tests.
-We perform 10,000 AD tests between a single realization on the LFBOT $12+\log(\textrm{O}/\textrm{H})$ CDF and that of the galaxy population of interest.
-Aligned with our expectations, we find that we can reject the null hypothesis that LFBOTs trace the same $12+\log(\textrm{O}/\textrm{H})$ distribution as the hosts of SLSNe-I (98\% of $P_{AD} < 0.05$), LGRBs (90\% of $P_{AD} < 0.05$), SNe Ibc (100\% of $P_{AD} < 0.05$), and SNe II (62\% of $P_{AD} < 0.05$).
-We furthermore find statistical support that LFBOT hosts are more metal-poor than the general field galaxy population, as 99\% of $P_{AD} < 0.05$.
-We do not find any statistical distinction between the distributions of LFBOTs and SNe Ibn (as expected; 0\% of $P_{AD} < 0.05$).
+To determine if there are statistically significant differences in these distributions, we perform AD tests in the same way as described in in Section~\ref{sec:mass_sf}.
+We find that we can reject the null hypothesis that LFBOTs trace the same $12+\log(\textrm{O}/\textrm{H})$ distribution as the hosts of SLSNe-I (99\% of $P_{AD} < 0.05$), SNe Ibc (100\% of $P_{AD} < 0.05$), and SNe II (100\% of $P_{AD} < 0.05$).
+We find slight evidence that LFBOTs trace higher metallicities than LGRBs, as 62\% of $P_{AD} < 0.05$.
+We do not find any statistical distinction between the distributions of LFBOTs and SNe Ibn (0\% of $P_{AD} < 0.05$).
 We, do however, find that we cannot reject the null hypothesis that SNe Ibn trace the same metallicity distributions as the other CCSN hosts; thus, it is possible that small number statistics is playing a role in the outcome of our tests.
+We furthermore find statistical support that LFBOT hosts are more metal-poor than the general field galaxy population, as 100\% of $P_{AD} < 0.05$.
+Metallicity can largely influence the IMF in galaxies, where at low metallicities, galaxies are observed to have more top-heavy IMFs \citep{marks2012, li2023_imf}.
+Thus, this discrepancy between the field galaxies and LFBOTs may imply that LFBOT hosts contain a higher fraction of massive stars than typical in the field, which may indeed be a key component of the LFBOT progenitor.